-If the Data Source is common to multiple Data Queries then create a shared Data Source.
+Shared Data Source Files can be used by all Data Command Queries and Execution Plans in the system.
+If the Data Source File is common to multiple Data Queries then create a shared Data Source File.

-Select the Data Source Tab from the Indigo DQM Data Management Studio.
+Select the Data Sources tab from the Indigo DQM Data Management Studio.

-Indigo DQM supports multiple Data Sources and Types including Microsoft SQL Server, Microsoft Access, ODBC, OLEDB, MySQL, Oracle, Postgre, Firebird, XML, JSon and CSV.
-The Indigo DQM Data Management Engine is unique in its ability to handle multiple Data Sources and Types simultaneously making it transparent to virtually all Data Sources.
+Indigo DQM supports Data from multiple sources and types including Microsoft SQL Server, Microsoft Access, ODBC, OLEDB, MySQL, Oracle, Postgre, Firebird, XML, JSon, XLSX and CSV.

-Create a Data Folder for the Data Source to organise it in the Data Store.
+Create a Data Folder for the Data Source to organise it in the Data Asset Store.

 Creating a new Data Source

-Enter a Name and Description for the Data Source and Select a Data Folder.
+Enter the details for the Data Source and select a Data Folder.

-Data Source Files can be XML, JSon, CSV or TXT.
-These Data files can be local, files on a network or files located on the Internet / Intranet.
+Data Source Files can be XML, JSon, XLSX, CSV or TXT and can be local, on a network or located on the Internet / Intranet.

 Advanced URI Properties

-Encrypted Data files can also be downloaded using HTTPS therefore securing Data transmission.
+Encrypted Data can also be downloaded using HTTPS protocol for secure transmission.

-Pulling Data down from the Internet / Cloud is a useful and powerful feature of Indigo DQM.
+Downloading Data from the Internet / Cloud is a useful and powerful feature of Indigo DQM.

 Creating a CSV Data Source

-Specifying the location of the CSV Data Source which can be a local file or a file on the Internet.
+Specify the URI location of the CSV Data File which can be local, network or Internet / Intranet.

 Data Security and Encryption

-Data Source Files can be Encrypted and stored securely using military grade cryptography.
-The Advanced Encryption System (AES) uses a 256-bit encryption key.
-Encryption Passwords are used to create Strong Encryption Keys for the AES 256 System.
+Data Source Files can be encrypted and stored securely using military grade cryptography.
+The Advanced Encryption Standard (AES) uses a 256-bit encryption key.
+Encryption passwords are used to create strong encryption keys for the AES 256.